-In your third term (sixth term for the part-time pathway), you can apply for transfer from probationary status to full DPhil status by taking a qualifying test (QT) which is assessed by two examiners.
+All students will be initially admitted to the status of Probationer Research Student (PRS).
+Within a maximum of four terms as a full-time PRS student (eight terms as a part-time student), you will be expected to apply for, and achieve, transfer of status from Probationer Research Student to DPhil status by taking a qualifying test (QT) which is assessed by two examiners.
 This requires you to submit a well-developed research outline plus a substantial piece of written work.
-A similar exercise then takes place in your sixth term (twelfth term for the part-time pathway), when you report on your progress and submit a substantial part of the proposed thesis for a further assessment that leads to a confirmation of DPhil status.
+This application is normally made by the third term for full-time students (sixth term for part-time students).
+A similar exercise then takes place in your sixth term, or later (twelfth term for the part-time pathway), when you report on your progress and submit a substantial part of the proposed thesis for a further assessment, which leads to a confirmation of DPhil status.

 After three or at most four years (no later than eight years for the part-time pathway), you submit your final thesis to two examiners, respectively internal and external to the University.
 The examiners will read your thesis and then conduct an oral examination with you, known as a viva voce, before providing a written report to the Law Faculty.
 On that basis, your thesis may be judged to have passed, so that you can be awarded a DPhil, or to be in need of revision, in which case it is referred back to you for re-submission at a later date; in extreme cases, the thesis may not be passed.

 DPhil students pursue a range of career paths after completion of the doctorate.
 Many take up academic posts, or pursue postdoctoral research.
 Some enter legal practice and others develop careers in consultancies, government, regulatory agencies, non-governmental organisations and private companies.

 Changes to this course and your supervision